DMLazar/PGAScale/README.md

 # PGAScale
-Files for Scale and PGA Paper
+Files for Scale and Curvature Effects in Principal Geodesic Analysis More to Come!